Terrain posed challenges but mission most satisfying: Lt Col Hemant Raj on trekker's rescue | Headlines

 - India

-With steep slopes, sharp and solid rocks and stony terrain hiding dangerous clefts within, Kurumbachi Hills in Malampuzha here used to test the luck and willpower of visitors trucking to its summit.
+With steep slopes, sharp and solid rocks and stony terrain hiding dangerous clefts within, Kurumbachi Hills in Malampuzha here used to test the luck and willpower of visitors trekking to its summit.

 Raj, who led the Madras Regimental Centre (MRC) team that rescued the young trekker from the face of a mountain cleft through a breath-taking operation on Wednesday, said it was one of the most 'satisfying missions' in recent times that they could finally save the precious life of a youngster.

 ''As we reached the base on Tuesday night, we were informed about the peculiarities of the mountain and its topography by the authorities.
-Though we were told that it was okay to commence the mission by morning, we decided to start trekking by 12 am,'' Raj told PTI.
+Though we were told that it was okay to commence the mission by morning, we decided to start trekking by midnight,'' Raj told PTI.

 Heavy ropes and other weighty equipment were carried to the mountain top by the army men themselves.

-The thrilling videos of the army men telling him not to worry went viral on social media platforms later. ''We had already decided that our plan would be to go down near the cleft where he was trapped using rope.
+The thrilling videos of the army men telling him not to worry went viral on social media platforms later. ''We had already decided that we would plan to go down near the cleft where he was trapped using a rope.
 But, there were not many trees to tie the anchor rope on that stony terrain.
-But, finally we have got a huge rock to tie our main rope,'' Raj explained.
+But, finally, we have got a huge rock to tie our main rope,'' Raj explained.

-After that, another anchor rope was tied to a strong tree, which we came across 20 metres away from there.
+After that, another anchor rope was tied to a strong tree, which we came across 20 meters away from there.

 Stating that the willower of the young trekker played a key role in the success of the mission, the officer said he showed the world how everyone should tackle such a dangerous situation in life.